segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ## Step 2: Activate your Linked Audience

 You can use your Linked Audience to activate any [actions-based destination](/docs/connections/destinations/actions/#available-actions-based-destinations).
-The steps below provide instructions on how to add a destination to your Linked Audience(s), and send an event that best matches your use case.
+The steps below provide instructions on how to add a destination to your Linked Audiences, and send an event that best matches your use case.
+To activate an event, do the following:

+-  Add an action destination
+-  Add an event
+-  Select a destination action
+-  Configure the event

 > warning ""
 > Some action destinations have limitations on nested objects, and the depth of the `_entity_context` property.